tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 You MUST submit the following files:
 - either:
--    hplscript.sh - a bash script that we can use to validate your run (also good documentation practice)
+  - hplscript.sh - a bash script that we can use to validate your run (good documentation practice)
+  - hplreport.txt - description of what you did, what you tried along the way (still include some commands).
 - HPL.dat - your parameter tunings for your final run
 - hpl.cmd - the slurm batch script to submit your job
 - hpl.out - your HPL result